TanishkDhodapkar/Simple-Webserver/README.md

 # server-hardening

-Automated Ubuntu server hardening and WordPress deployment script.
+Automated Ubuntu server hardening and WordPress deployment.

 ## What it does